varnishcache/varnish-cache/doc/sphinx/tutorial/statistics.rst

-``varnishtop -i rxurl`` will show you what URLs are being asked for by the client. ``varnishtop -i txurl`` will show you what your backend is beeing asked the most. ``varnishtop -i RxHeader -I Accept-Encoding`` will show the most popular Accept-Encoding header the client are sending you.
+``varnishtop -i rxurl`` will show you what URLs are being asked for by the client. ``varnishtop -i txurl`` will show you what your backend is being asked the most. ``varnishtop -i RxHeader -I Accept-Encoding`` will show the most popular Accept-Encoding header the client are sending you.